-A noise review was completed that found that the main sources of noise from the battery sites would be the batteries, inverters, and the transformer.
+A noise review was completed that found that the main sources of noise from the original proposed sites would be the batteries, inverters, and the transformer.
 The noise review looked at what sound levels from the battery would be at the home or building closest to each potential site.
 Sound levels at each site’s nearest neighbour are illustrated below.
-Note that the site close to the Takhini Substation would require noise mitigation equipment to be added to be below permissible sound levels at the nearest neighbour.
+The chosen battery storage system site location is on Kwanlin Dün First Nation Settlement Land in Whitehorse.

-A lighting design has not been completed for this battery yet.
-This will be done in later stages of engineering.
 The site will be lit for security purposes but lighting levels will be balanced with the desire to reduce light pollution.
 Efforts will be made to maintain a treed buffer around the site so that it cannot be seen from the road.
+The batteries themselves are housed in containers and will not be visible from the outside.

-Yukon Energy is not considering expansion of the battery site at this time.
-Grid-scale batteries like this one are designed to store hours – not days or weeks – of surplus electricity for use during peak times.
-We’ve designed this battery to maximize the resources we have during those off-peak hours.
-We are also looking to build a pumped storage facility on Moon Lake to help us store months’ worth of surplus renewable electricity in the future.
+Yukon Energy is not considering expansion of the battery storage system site at this time.
+Grid-scale battery systems like this one are designed to store hours – not days or weeks – of surplus electricity for use during peak times.
+We’ve designed this system to maximize the resources we have during those off-peak hours.

 We expect the battery to cost $35 million.
 In September 2019, the Government of Canada announced that they would provide $16.5 million in funding towards the project through its Green Infrastructure Stream.